 Video Captioning – Many instructors are captioning their videos regardless of an accommodation request.
 However, a student who has been approved for the video captioning accommodation should meet with their counselor/advisor or email their assigned instructors at least 2 weeks before each semester to communicate this need to faculty.

 Some students have disabilities that can lead to more absences then usual from time to time due to medical conditions beyond their control.
-A student needs to come talk with their DSS Counselor/Advisor before each semester to discuss how attendance issues will likely impact their courses.
-DSS Counselors/Advisors are available to help discuss course selections as well as they relate to regular absences to help reduce the likelihood of academic concerns.
+A student needs to come talk with their DSS Counselor or Advisor before each semester to discuss how attendance issues will likely impact their courses.
+DSS Counselors and Advisors are available to help discuss course selections as well as they relate to regular absences to help reduce the likelihood of academic concerns.

-- Students should be aware that there can be some assignments that can be considered essential and cannot be duplicated or offered alternatives for.
-In these cases, points may be lost if they indeed are critical and there are no options for completion.
+- Students should be aware that there can be some assignments would be considered essential if they cannot be duplicated and no alternatives can be found that provide the same learning.
+In these cases, points may be deducted if those assignments can't be completed even with an approved Attendance Flexibility accommodation.

 - Disability Support is willing to help students and faculty work through these situations, please contact your counselor/advisor with any concerns.